chemmedia/knowledgeworker-embedded-asset-api/README.md

 // Import a library component into your code import { setHeight } from 'knowledgeworker-embedded-asset-api';

-// Tell the KnowledgeWorker runtime to display this embedded asset with a height of 500 pixels setHeight(500);
+// Tell the Knowledgeworker Create runtime to display this embedded asset with a height of 500 pixels setHeight(500);
 ```